Cogut Institute for the Humanities

 collaboratively taught seminars

-between 2017 and 2023
+between fall 2017 and spring 2025

 Brown University faculty members

-between 2017 and 2023
+between fall 2017 and spring 2025

 faculty home departments and programs